djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 <!-- ### Solution.
 AI assistants generate code from context but require expert verification -->

-**Solution.** General-purpose language models were Transformer LMs pretrained on broad text (e.g. GPT-3) and applied to code via in-context learning without code-specific training.
+**Solution.** Research had already shown that pretraining on code improved over general-purpose LMs.
+CodeBERT <a href="#ref-Fen20" id="ref-Fen20-back">[Fen+20]</a> and related work demonstrated that joint representations of code and natural language supported search, summarization, and completion.
 Codex <a href="#ref-CKB21" id="ref-CKB21-back">[CKB+21]</a> was a GPT model fine-tuned on publicly available code from GitHub.
 It used the same next-token, in-context paradigm as Brown et al., but with a code-heavy training distribution, and outperformed general-purpose models on code.
 GitHub Copilot <a href="#ref-Git21" id="ref-Git21-back">[Git21]</a> (June 2021) was the first mainstream assistant, with 55% faster task completion <a href="#ref-Git22" id="ref-Git22-back">[Git22]</a>.
 The model completed code as programmers typed.
 The abstraction was autocomplete at the level of functions and blocks.
 Verification remained necessary.
 Output was statistically plausible, not formally correct.

 <div class="section-references">
 <strong>References</strong>
 <div class="ref-item"><a id="ref-CKB21" href="#ref-CKB21-back">[CKB+21]</a> Chen, M., Tworek, J., Jun, H., Yuan, Q., Pinto, H. P. D. O., Kaplan, J., et al. 2021.
 "Evaluating Large Language Models Trained on Code." <em>arXiv:2107.03374</em>.
 Available at <a href="https://arxiv.org/abs/2107.03374" target="_blank">arxiv.org</a></div>
+<div class="ref-item"><a id="ref-Fen20" href="#ref-Fen20-back">[Fen+20]</a> Feng, Z., Guo, D., Tang, D., Duan, N., Feng, X., Gong, M., et al. 2020.
+"CodeBERT: A Pre-Trained Model for Programming and Natural Languages." <em>Findings of EMNLP</em>.
+Available at <a href="https://arxiv.org/abs/2002.08155" target="_blank">arxiv.org</a></div>
 <div class="ref-item"><a id="ref-Git21" href="#ref-Git21-back">[Git21]</a> GitHub.
 2021.
 "Introducing GitHub Copilot: Your AI pair programmer."
 Available at <a href="https://github.blog/2021-06-29-introducing-github-copilot-ai-pair-programmer/" target="_blank">github.blog</a></div>
 <div class="ref-item"><a id="ref-Git22" href="#ref-Git22-back">[Git22]</a> GitHub.
 2022.
 "Research: Quantifying GitHub Copilot's impact on developer productivity and happiness."
 Available at <a href="https://github.blog/2022-09-07-research-quantifying-github-copilots-impact-on-developer-productivity-and-happiness/" target="_blank">github.blog</a></div>
 </div>